QIICR/DICOM4QI/instructions/seg.md

 Tasks for participants:

+1. **Description of the relevant features**:
+ * are both single and multiple segments supported? how are the overlapping segments handled?
+ * do you support both BINARY and FRACTIONAL segmentation types?
+ * do you render the segment using the color specified in the DICOM object?
+ * how do you communicate segment semantics to the user?
+ * how do you support the user in defining the semantics of the object at the time segmentation is created?

-1. **Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform.
-Submit the screenshot demonstrating the overlay of the segmentation on the CT series, and any other components of the user interface (e.g., presentation of the ROI semantics to the user, communication of the algorithm metadata), to Andrey Fedorov.
+2. **Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform.
+Submit a screenshot demonstrating the overlay of the segmentation on the CT series, and any other components of the user interface (e.g., presentation of the ROI semantics to the user, communication of the algorithm metadata), to Andrey Fedorov.

-2. **Write task**: segment the lung lesion using any method available in your platform.
+3. **Write task**: segment the lung lesion using any method available in your platform.
 Save the result as DICOM SEG.
 Send the result to Andrey Fedorov.

 Note: (1) we are not assessing the accuracy of lesion segmentation, any method is as good; (2) the screenshots and the DICOM SEG objects you submit will be distributed publicly and included in this report.